benboardley/quasi-one/README.md

 ```

 #### javascript to python
 Java Script to python is a little simpler.
-In this the data object from javascript is imported.
+In this the data object from javascript is imported, data contains all inputs.
 Again this has to be a global variable.
 The data object is the inputs from the web calculator.
 ```
     def main():
       global args